How L\'evy flights triggered by presence of defectors affect evolution of cooperation in spatial games: Model

 \section{Model}

-We developed an agent-based model of the evolution of cooperation in a square lattice where the sensitivity to neighboring defectors in L\'evy flights is adjusted by step functions.
+We previously developed an agent-based model of the evolution of cooperation in a square lattice where the sensitivity to neighboring defectors in L\'evy flights is adjusted by step functions \cite{Ichinose2020ALIFE}.
+Here, we extended it so that the intensity of L\'evy flights can be adjusted.
 First, agents are randomly distributed into an $L\times L$ lattice.
 The density of the agents is given by $\rho$.
 Thus, the number of agents is $N=L^2 \rho$.
-At the beginning, half of the agents are cooperators and the other half are defectors.
+At the beginning of a simulation, half of the agents are cooperators and the other half are defectors.
 Then, the following process is repeated until the specified number of time steps ($t_{\rm end}=500$) is obtained.

 {\arabic{enumi}. } \begin{enumerate} \item One agent is randomly selected from the whole population.
-(This agent may be selected multiple times in one time step because we used an asymmetric update scheme.) \item The agent plays one of four games with its neighbors and obtains the payoff.
-The neighboring agents also play the game with their neighbors and obtain payoffs (Fig.~\ref{fig:Step2}).
-The detail of these games is described below. \item The agent imitates the strategy of the neighbor that obtained the highest payoff within the neighborhood, including itself. \item The agent is unsatisfied when the neighbors are defectors.
+(This agent may be selected multiple times in one time step because we used an asynchronous update scheme.) \item The agent (located in the center in Fig.~\ref{fig:Step2}B) plays one of four games (Fig.~\ref{fig:Step2}A) with its neighbors and obtains the payoff.
+The neighboring agents (located in the light gray area in Fig.~\ref{fig:Step2}B) also play the game with their neighbors and obtain payoffs.
+The detail of these games is described below. \item The agent imitates the strategy of the neighbor that obtained the highest payoff within the neighborhood, including itself.
+If two or more agents have the highest payoff at the same time, the agent randomly picks up and imitates the strategy of one of those agents. \item The agent is unsatisfied when the neighbors are defectors.
 If the fraction of defectors is equal to or greater than a threshold value, it performs a L\'evy flight to another cell if the cell is empty.
-Otherwise, the agent does not move.
-As a control experiment, instead of a L\'evy flight, the agent performs a normal-type movement which means that it moves to another cell regardless of the distance with equal probability if the cell is not occupied.
-In this case, the potential cell for movement is randomly selected by a uniform distribution. \item The above is repeated $N$ times, which is regarded as one time step ($t$). \end{enumerate}
+Otherwise, the agent does not move. \item The above is repeated $N$ times, which is regarded as one time step ($t$). \end{enumerate}